| John Read with One of His Robotic Cat Grooming Traps |

 PAPP works in a similar fashion and is every bit as painful to its victims as 1080.
 Developed by Professor Linton Staples of Animal Control Technologies Australia of Melbourne with the assistance and support of, not surprisingly, the Australian Wool Innovation and the federal government in Canberra, it converts hemoglobin into methemoglobin, a form of nitrate poisoning, which cuts off the cats' oxygen supply.
 They then turn blue due to a lack of oxygen in the blood (cyanosis) and become lethargic before dying.

 The only advantage that it is touted to have over 1080 is that it allegedly is capable of suffocating a cat to death within an hour although some studies have shown the poison to take more than four hours in order to kill one.
-None of that has in any way dissuaded Staples from trumpeting the same outrageous lies about it as Read.
+None of that has in any way dissuaded Staples from trumpeting the same outrageous lies as Read.

 "The cause of death is actually a lack of oxygen," he told the ABC on June 10, 2016.
 (See "Wild Dogs: First New Bait Released in Fifty Years to Tackle Australia's Rural Pest.")